radicle-dev/old.radicle.xyz/content/blog/pattern-matching.md

 hard to add guards but we didn't settle on a syntax for them yet.
 We will revisit guards if we feel the lack of them is making the Radicle code significantly worse.

+There are a few other open questions we haven't quite made a decision on yet.
+Patterns in a `match` are arbitrary expressions that are evaluated like any other, in particular they may change the environment, mutate refs, perform IO and throw exceptions.
+Related to each of these is the question: _what happens if the pattern does not match?_.
+First of all it should be noted that each of these actions should be _strongly discouraged_ in patterns, but it's easy to break this rule without realising it (indeed we have ourselves!).

+At the moment all such effects are preserved.
+Here are some alternatives we can
+consider:

+- Patterns are evaluated in their own scope, which doesn't leak either to the corresponding branch if the match is successful, or any of the other branches or after the whole `match` expression, if the `match` fails.
+- Mutations to refs are undone if the match fails.
+That is, the values that the refs had before evaluation of the pattern started are restored.
+- Any exception which happens during evaluation of a pattern is not propagated outside of the `match`, but instead indicates a match-failure.
+- Unfortunately any missiles which were launched might not be cancelable!
+So we could disallow I/O completely, and throw an exception if any of the relevant primitive functions are invoked.